Plant disease: Nematodes

-Protozoa and algae
+Protozoa

-There are a few examples of plant diseases caused by protozoa (e.g., Phytomonas, a kinetoplastid).
+A few plant diseases are caused by protozoa such as Phytomonas, a kinetoplastid.
 They are transmitted as durable zoospores that may be able to survive in a resting state in the soil for many years.
 Further, they can transmit plant viruses.
 When the motile zoospores come into contact with a root hair they produce a plasmodium which invades the roots.

-Some colourless parasitic algae (e.g., Cephaleuros) also cause plant diseases.

-Parasitic plants

-Parasitic plants such as broomrape, mistletoe and dodder are included in the study of phytopathology.
-Dodder, for example, can be a conduit for the transmission of viruses or virus-like agents from a host plant to a plant that is not typically a host, or for an agent that is not graft-transmissible.